d-asensio/cabify-shopping-cart/README.md

 The high-level module in our example is the `Counter` and the low-level is the `Stepper`, the first's logic does not depend on the latter, they communicate through an event-based interface.

-To conclude, I would like to remark on an implementation detail of the `Stepper` component.
+To conclude, I would like to remark on an implementation detail of the `Stepper`.
 It uses a custom hook `useControlledInputNumber` to sanitize the input of the user by enforcing numerical values while allowing to edit the value.
 I thought it could be useful for other people so I extracted it from this codebase and open-sourced it.
 You can find more details about it [here](https://github.com/d-asensio/use-controlled-input-number).

 #### Updating the state